 Two public health "menu set" objectives are available for Eligible Professionals to report on for Stage 1 Meaningful Use although they are required to report on only one.
-These objectives require Eligible Professionals to test electronic transmission of the following data to DPH:
+These objectives require Eligible Professionals to test electronic transmission of the following data to the DPH:

 - Immunizations.
-The DPH's Wisconsin Immunization Program has the capacity to accept immunization data from Eligible Professionals. - Syndromic surveillance.
-The DPH does not currently have a syndromic surveillance program for ambulatory clinics; however, there are some circumstances under which DPH could accept syndromic surveillance data from Eligible Professionals.
-For information about these circumstances, Eligible Professionals may e-mail DPH at ehealth@wisconsin.gov.
+The DPH's Wisconsin Immunization Program has the capacity to accept immunization data from Eligible Professionals - Syndromic surveillance.
+The DPH does not currently have a syndromic surveillance program for ambulatory clinics; however, there are some circumstances under which the DPH could accept syndromic surveillance data from Eligible Professionals.
+For information about these circumstances, Eligible Professionals may e-mail the DPH at ehealth@wisconsin.gov.

 To meet the requirements of a public health objective in Stage 1, Eligible Professionals are required to conduct at least one test with the chosen registry.
-If multiple Eligible Professionals are using the same CEHRT (Certified Electronic Health Record Technology) in a shared physical setting, the test only has to be conducted once for the physical setting, not once for each Eligible Professional at the location.
+If multiple Eligible Professionals are using the same in a shared physical setting (location), regardless of their stage of Meaningful Use, they are only required to conduct an initial test or achieve ongoing submission for their location.
+They are not required to conduct an initial test or achieve ongoing submission for each Eligible Professional at their location.

 The Eligible Professional or location should institute ongoing data submission if the test is successful.
 If the test is unsuccessful, the Eligible Professional(s) at the location will still satisfy the requirements of this objective for Meaningful Use.